 - The Alfred and Bernice Deutsch Millennium Fund has provided funding for Julie Fisher, M.Ed., to help Jewish day schools develop customized mental health-related programming plans for both students and parents.

-- The Hermelin-Davidson Center for Congregational Excellence has provided funding for Rabbi and child psychiatrist Jeremy Baruch to develop a mental health enhancement program that clergy can integrate into their existing B’nai Mitzvah processes.
+- The Hermelin-Davidson Center for Congregational Excellence has provided funding for psychiatry resident at Michigan Medicine Jeremy Baruch to develop a mental health enhancement program that clergy can integrate into their existing B’nai Mitzvah processes.

 - If you are a parent and need counseling for a child who is experiencing anxiety, depression or sadness, contact Jewish Family Service at 248-592-2313.